Kernersville, North Carolina: History

 The site was first settled by an Irishman named Caleb Story in 1756.
 Circa 1770, the site was purchased by William Dobson and was called "Dobson's Crossroads".
 George Washington was served breakfast at Dobson's tavern on June 2, 1791.
 Joseph Kerner bought the property in 1817, continuing to operate the inn; the town became known as "Kerners Crossroads".
-Kerner left his property to two sons and a daughter.
+Kerner (Joseph Kirner, born in Furtwangen im Schwarzwald Germany) left his property to two sons and a daughter.
 Not long after the arrival of the railroad, the town was incorporated as "Kernersville" in 1873.